Home · Research · Causeries

 M Guazzini, AG Reisach, S Weichwald, C Seiler

-To compensate spillover in mass cytometry, we propose a nonparametric finite mixture model to compensate by transferring spillover distributions from beads to real data.
+Introduces a nonparametric finite-mixture model for spillover compensation in mass cytometry, transferring spillover distributions estimated from beads to real data.

 reisach2023scale